Exi0n97/Final-Year-Project/README.md

 # Final Year Project
 Collection of simplified DeFi contracts for attacks/simulations.
-As part of Final Year Project Environment used to run scripts
+As part of Final Year Project.

+Environment used to run scripts

 Ubuntu 18.04